-- Residential development shall include a minimum of two types of residential land uses that expand the variety of lifecycle housing options in the study area. - A lot larger than two (2) acres is allowed to include a second building for all permitted, accessory, and conditional uses allowed in the MR-3 District. - The two buildings shall be grouped into a single polygon to assess compliance with required setbacks. - Existing trees shall be protected and preserved to the greatest degree possible. - Pedestrian facilities shall be placed along the site's perimeter to provide walking connections between the public street and public amenities such as Veterans Memorial Park. - Stormwater shall be managed onsite by using best management practices, such as raingardens, green roofs, and bio-infiltration swales to create aesthetically pleasing and useable public spaces or underground systems. - Sites north of 66th Street shall plan internal traffic circulation to accommodate the potential for a north-south road (an approximate extension of Oakland Avenue) that would connect the sites to 66th Street. - A shadow study shall be required as part of the development review process to evaluate potential impacts of shadowing on adjacent properties, measured by the sun's position at the time of the summer solstice. - A minimum of one primary building entrance is required on each street façade and at least one building entrance every 75 feet of each street façade. - Properties directly adjacent to or across the street from Veterans Park: New projects or projects involving the addition of more than 50% of the existing square footage of a building shall submit a Bird Collision Reduction Plan addressing the impacts of the building's glass, lighting, and site design on birds as part of their development application.
+- Residential development shall include a minimum of two types of residential land uses that expand the variety of lifecycle housing options in the study area. - A lot larger than two (2) acres is allowed to include a second building for all permitted, accessory, and conditional uses allowed in the MR-3 District.

+- The two buildings shall be grouped into a single polygon to assess compliance with required setbacks. - Existing trees shall be protected and preserved to the greatest degree possible. - Pedestrian facilities shall be placed along the site's perimeter to provide walking connections between the public street and public amenities such as Veterans Memorial Park. - Stormwater shall be managed onsite by using best management practices, such as raingardens, green roofs, and bio-infiltration swales to create aesthetically pleasing and useable public spaces or underground systems. - Sites north of 66th Street shall plan internal traffic circulation to accommodate the potential for a north-south road (an approximate extension of Oakland Avenue) that would connect the sites to 66th Street. - A shadow study shall be required as part of the development review process to evaluate potential impacts of shadowing on adjacent properties, measured by the sun's position at the time of the summer solstice. - A minimum of one primary building entrance is required on each street façade and at least one building entrance every 75 feet of each street façade.

-- Existing trees shall be protected and preserved to the greatest degree possible. - Pedestrian facilities shall be placed along the site's perimeter to provide walking connections between the public street and public amenities such as, Veterans Memorial Park. - Sites north of 66th Street shall plan internal traffic circulation to accommodate the potential for a north-south road (an approximate extension of Oakland Avenue) that would connect the sites to 66th Street. - Stormwater shall be managed onsite by using best management practices, such as raingardens, green roofs, and bio-infiltration swales to create aesthetically pleasing and useable public spaces or underground systems. - Properties directly adjacent to or across the street from Veterans Park: New projects or projects involving the addition of more than 50% of the existing square footage of a building shall submit a Bird Collision Reduction Plan addressing the impacts of the building's glass, lighting, and site design on birds as part of their development application. - Sec.
+- Existing trees shall be protected and preserved to the greatest degree possible. - Pedestrian facilities shall be placed along the site's perimeter to provide walking connections between the public street and public amenities such as, Veterans Memorial Park. - Sites north of 66th Street shall plan internal traffic circulation to accommodate the potential for a north-south road (an approximate

+- extension of Oakland Avenue) that would connect the sites to 66th Street. - Stormwater shall be managed onsite by using best management practices, such as raingardens, green roofs, and bio-infiltration swales to create aesthetically pleasing and useable public spaces or underground systems. - Sec.
 3. Appendix 1 of the Richfield Zoning Code is amended by adding a new Section 22 to read as follows:

 Section 22.
-Veterans Park Area Overlay District (VPA)
+Portland Avenue and 66th Street Overlay District (PSS)